josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_genocide_by_containment.md

 ---

-## 🌍 V. Exported Administrative Inheritance
+## 🌍 Exported Administrative Inheritance

 Administrative models historically influenced by British civil-service traditions have shaped governance structures across the Commonwealth and beyond.